Explainer: Why Asia's biggest economies are backing hydrogen fuel cell cars | MarketScreener

 Japan, a market of more than 5 million vehicles annually, wants to have 800,000 FCVs sold by that time from around 3,400 currently.

 South Korea, which has a car market just one third the size of Japan, has set a target of 850,000 vehicles on the road by 2030.
-But as of end-2018, fewer than 900 have been sold.
+So far, fewer than 3,000 have been sold.

 WHY HYDROGEN?